Skip to main content

 Often the dry conditions lead to an increase in the number of gorse fires.

-Everyone is asked to be alert for anyone starting fires deliberately.
+Be alert for anyone starting fires deliberately.
 Any suspicious behaviour should be reported to the police immediately.

 Wildfires can also be caused accidentally, so: